sccreeper/goputer/README.md

 - Standalone executables.
 - Frontends to show VM output.
 - A [WASM based runtime](https://goputer.oscarcp.net) that runs in a web browser.
-- Expansion cards/modules.
+- Expansion modules written in Lua.

 #### Working on

 - IDE for easy development.

-#### In the future

-- Rewrite of compiler.
 - High level language.
-- Non-native plugins via Lua.

 ---